MAJOR LAW FIRMS COMMIT $1.75 MILLION OVER 10 YEARS TO BLACK FUTURE LAWYERS PROGRAM

 Konata Lake, a Toronto-based partner with Torys, said its support of the BFL program will help it to develop a pipeline of talented Black-identifying lawyers as part of its overall effort to promote diversity, equity and inclusion at the firm and across the legal profession.

-“Torys has proudly been involved in supporting the groundbreaking Black Future Lawyers program since its inception last year, and we were excited to identify an opportunity to leverage our connections with Bay Street firms in furtherance of BFL’s worthy and ambitious objectives,” he said in an e-mail to The Lawyer’s Daily.
+“Torys has proudly been involved in supporting the groundbreaking Black Future Lawyers program since its inception last year, and we were excited to identify an opportunity to leverage our connections with Bay Street firms in furtherance of BFL’s worthy and ambitious objectives,” he said in an e-mail to Law360 Canada.
 “In addition to our committed financial support to BFL,” he added, “Torys is excited to work with BFL as part of an advisory group that will help shape BFL’s programmatic and expansion goals.”

 Lake said that Torys and McCarthy Tétrault are working with BFL to develop a program blueprint for a new business law stream.
 All of the firms are invited to participate in BFL’s key mentorship program, along with its educational sessions, workshops and conferences.